-Thousands of students, guests and VIPs are expected to attend the University’s Award Ceremonies, which will take place on 23 and 24 November 2017 in Derby.
+Thousands of students, guests and VIPs are expected to attend the next set of Award Ceremonies which will take place on 12, 13 and 14 July 2017 at Derby Arena.

-Professor Kathryn Mitchell, Vice-Chancellor of the University of Derby, said: “Each one of these notable people has made an exceptional contribution in their field and in our region, and I am delighted to confer them with these honorary awards alongside our graduating students.”
+Professor Kathryn Mitchell, Vice-Chancellor of the University of Derby, said: “All of these notable figures have made an exceptional impact on their industry or city and I am delighted to confer their awards alongside our graduating students this summer.”